Regenerative Education Alliance Internship and Volunteering Opportunities

 Internship/Volunteer Overview

-The Regenerative Education Alliance (REA) offers high school students the opportunity to gain hands-on experience in the field of sustainable agriculture.
-Interns and volunteers work alongside local farmers, educators, and nonprofit developers, learning regenerative agriculture practices, the principles of environmentally sustainable food production, and event planning/public speaking.
-Designed for high schoolers with an interest in growing food in a way that heals the planet, this internship provides invaluable skills for future careers, enhances college applications, and develops professional experience in agriculture, while also fulfilling high school volunteer requirements.
+The Regenerative Education Alliance (REA) offers high school students the opportunity to gain hands-on experience in the field of sustainable agriculture, food security, and community advocacy.
+Interns and volunteers work alongside local farmers, educators, and nonprofit developers, learning regenerative agriculture practices, the principles of environmentally sustainable food production, feeding and nourishing the community, and event planning/public speaking.
+Designed for high schoolers with an interest in growing food in a way that heals the planet, this internship and volunteer program provides invaluable skills for future careers, enhances college applications, and develops professional experience in agriculture, while also fulfilling high school volunteer requirements.

 Logistics